jbedolla/Array-Manipulation/README.md

 # ArraysGoneWild

-a series of problems to prove your array knowledge. you use the information in the docs folder only, NO GOOGLE on this lab.
+This is a series of java array problems to prove your array knowledge.

+__You may ONLY use the information in the DocumentationOnArrays folder only...__

+## NO GOOGLE on this lab.

+At this point you should be able to write up these methods without searching for code patterns on google.

+## NO STACK-OVERFLOW on this lab.

+At this point you should be able to write up these methods without searching for code patterns on StackOverflow.

 ### For each problem.